Trump asks Supreme Court to block deadline extension for North Carolina ballot

 The Trump campaign, the North Carolina Republican Party and others had sued over the timetable, saying that it violated the state’s election code.

-“An emergency injunction is urgently needed to ensure that our federal election is governed by the statutes enacted by the people’s duly elected representatives, and not by the whims of an unelected state agency,” the petition to the Supreme Court said.
+“An emergency injunction is urgently needed to ensure that our federal election is governed by the statutes enacted by the people’s duly elected representatives, and not by the whims of an unelected state agency,” the campaign wrote to the Supreme Court on Sunday in a new filing.

 Next month’s election promises to be the nation’s largest test of voting by mail because of the novel coronavirus pandemic, and Democrats and Republicans are locked in numerous lawsuits over the issue.
 About 58.8 million voters have already cast ballots.